Copywriting

 How do I make sure my content shows up in ChatGPT or Gemini search results?

 • Structure it clearly with H2s and H3s, answer real user questions, and make sure the tone is conversational.
 AI tools look for content that mirrors prompt-like formats, not keyword-stuffed paragraphs.
+These tools can also handle follow-up questions, so structuring your content to support conversational AI helps ensure your information remains relevant as users continue their queries.

-What’s the difference between SEO and GAIO/GEO?
+What’s the difference between SEO and AI Search Optimisation?

 Does brand tone of voice matter for AI visibility?